GSA/digitalgov.gov/content/posts/2016-11-30-curate-the-best-thinking-available.md

 ---
+url: /2016/11/30/curate-the-best-thinking-available/
 date: 2016-11-30 3:00:06 -0400
-title: 'Curate the Best Thinking Available'
+title: Curate the Best Thinking Available
 summary: 'When I joined the code.gov project, I had just over a month to make an impact on the project.
 The most pressing work seemed to be defining a software metadata schema &mdash; a way for agencies to format the details of the software they&rsquo;ve built.
 In August of this year, the Federal Source Code Policy'
-authors: [theresa-summa]
+authors:
+  - theresa-summa
 categories:
   - Code
 tag: